-- May also cause dizziness, headache, heart palpitations and a drop in blood pressure on standing.
-Facial flushing, insomnia, nausea and abdominal discomfort have also been reported.
+- Dizziness, headache, heart palpitations, and a drop in blood pressure on standing have also been reported.
+Facial flushing, insomnia, nausea, and abdominal discomfort may also occur.

-- High potential for abuse.
+- Carisoprodol may be addictive and carries a potential for abuse.
 May be sought after by drug abusers or people with addiction disorders.
 Misuse may cause sudden death or cardiovascular events (such as heart attack or stroke).
 Sudden discontinuation may precipitate withdrawal symptoms, including insomnia, vomiting, abdominal cramps, headache, muscle twitching, and hallucinations.
 Tolerance has developed to its effect (this means that the same dosage no longer provides the same relief).

 - Rarely, may cause seizures, particularly when used with other seizure-inducing drugs.

 - May not be as effective in people classed as "poor metabolizers" as the drug undergoes activation in the liver, specifically through an enzyme called CYP2C19.
-Poor metabolizers make less active drug from carisoprodol.
+Poor metabolizers make less of the active form of carisoprodol.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.